 Designed with perfect symmetry, several fountains, basins, parterres and statues these gardens are often called the ‘’Dutch Versailles’’ which is recognizable and can be clearly seen in these pictures.

-3. Find out all about Dutch heritage in the Openluchtmuseum
+3. Dutch heritage at the Openluchtmuseum

-4. Go for a cultural day at the Kröller-Müller Museum
+4. Cultural day at the Kröller-Müller Museum

 This national art museum and spacious sculpture garden is located right in the middle of the National Park De Hoge Veluwe.
-The perfect place to enjoy the beauty of the reserve while admiring the sculptures on the 75 acres around the museum, one of the largest sculpture gardens in Europe.
+The perfect place to enjoy the beauty of the reserve while admiring the sculptures on the 75 acres around the museum, one of the largest sculpture gardens of Europe.

 Marvel over the private collection of artworks with many unique van Gogh pieces inside the museum.
 They have the second largest painting collection of this renowned artist, after the van Gogh Museum in Amsterdam, lovingly collected by Mrs. Kröller-Müller herself over several decades.

-5. Check out 16th century castle Doorwerth
+5. Visit the 16th century Doorwerth Castle

-This medieval castle is located near Arnhem just outside the small village which bears the same name as the castle.
+This Medieval castle is located near Arnhem, just outside the small village which bears the same name as the castle.
 Originating from the 12th century and expanded many times after it reached its largest form in the 16th century.

 The bike ride towards the castle is a pleasure already, cycling along the Rijn river.
 The castle is quite big with a small park around it, a vegetable garden and even its own restaurant and event location.
 Therefore it’s the perfect place to have some drinks, a casual lunch, dinner or even to get married in a unique way.

-6. Or better yet, plan a relaxing spa day!
+6. Or better yet, plan a relaxing Spa day!